What causes a corrupt user profile in Windows?

 Step 2.
 Go to C: \User\OLD_USERNAME, then right-click all files except for Ntuser.data, Ntuser.data.log, Ntuser.ini and select Copy.

 Step 3.
-Go to C: \User\New_USERNAME and paste all files in this folder.
+Go to C: \User\New_USERNAME (the username you created just now)and paste all files in this folder.

 Step 4.
 Restart your computer with the new username.

-Similar to recreate user profile, you need to check the status of profile service and backup your system or disk first.
-Then, try steps below to fix a corrupted a user profile.
-Note this methods works still works for Windows 7 and Windows 8.
+Similar to recreating user profile, you need to check the status of profile service first.
+Then, try steps below to find the corrupted Profile Subkey in Windows registry and fix a corrupted user profile.
+Note this method works for Windows 7/8/10.